Home » Florida » A Glimpse into the Past Florida’s Beautiful Nature Coast

 Weeki Wachee Springs State Park gets its name from the Seminole language, meaning “little spring” or “winding river.”
 Known for its crystal-clear water and iconic mermaid shows, the park sits atop one of the deepest underwater cave systems in the U.S., reaching over 400 feet deep.

-Four manatees swimming in clear blue-green water, with one partially over vegetation.
+A group of manatees swimming in clear blue-green water with reflections and underwater vegetation.

 In addition to the mermaid shows and water activities, Weeki Wachee Springs State Park also offers nature trails, wildlife exhibits, and educational programs on the area’s history and ecology.
 The park is home to a variety of native Florida wildlife.